ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 The system explicitly avoids the "ergodic soup" (where all states eventually mix and appear statistically identical) by enforcing strict Meta-Invariants on its polynomial bases.

 Each agent's phase-space variance is constrained not by scalar optimization, but by bounded diffusion through rigid mathematical boundaries.
-This effectively isolates frequencies, allowing "Unknowledge" patterns to survive infinitely as **solitons**—stable, self-reinforcing waves of data that refuse to smooth out, preventing the model from being "lobotomized" by standard alignment or gradient flattening.
+This effectively isolates frequencies, allowing "Unknowledge" patterns to survive infinitely as **solitons**stable, self-reinforcing waves of data that refuse to smooth out, preventing the model from being "lobotomized" by standard alignment or gradient flattening.

 ---